Flock Camera Policy Template

 - The existence of Flock Safety cameras should NOT be relied upon by any individual for safety or security.
 Individuals are encouraged to take additional precautions to ensure the safety of their property.

-- Hillwood Homeowners Association and Flock Safety are NOT law enforcement agencies and are not in a position to undertake law enforcement activities.
+- Hillwood Neighborhood Association and Flock Safety are NOT law enforcement agencies and are not in a position to undertake law enforcement activities.
 Any illegal activity should be reported to law enforcement immediately for investigation.